-Here's a list of teamwork skills that employers are looking for in resumes, cover letters, job applications, and interviews.
+Below is a list of the most important teamwork skills that most employers seek in candidates.
+It also includes sublists of related teamwork skills.
+Develop these skills and emphasize them in job applications, resumes, cover letters, and interviews.
 Emphasize the ones that are mentioned in the job description, but feel free to round out your application by mentioning others that apply.

 To give your examples maximum impact, try to include quantifiable statistics – numbers, percentages, or dollar figures – to show the tangible results of your efforts.

-- Listening: Another important part of communication is listening well.
+Another important part of communication is listening well.
 You must be able to listen to the ideas and concerns of your peers in order to be an effective team member.
-By asking questions for clarification, demonstrating concern, and using nonverbal cues, you can show your team members that you care and understand them.
+By asking questions for clarification, demonstrating concern, and using nonverbal cues, you can show your team members that you care and that you understand them.